meandavejustice/min-vid/docs/metrics.md

 ### Additional interesting questions

 - How long is a video kept minimized?
-- What sites are used the most? (youtube, random video elements etc)
 - What is the most common placement and size for the video frame?